Request Free Consultation

 How Much Compensation Can I Get for a Dog Bite Injury?

 The Colorado dog bite law limits compensation to economic damages, such as your medical bills.
 But the law does not prohibit actions based on other legal theories, such as if the dog owner acted negligently or in the case of premises liability.
-If you have been injured by a dog bite, you should speak with a dog bite attorney to understand your legal options and whether you can obtain compensation through a dog bite claim.

 What Compensation is Available for a Denver Dog Bite?